nestauk/rhodonite/README.rst

     pip install rhodonite

 This package is built on ``graph-tool``.
-For installation instructions see the website.
+For installation instructions, see the website.

-Some functionality in this package also requires the use of the CFinder tool, which can be downloaded from their website.
+Some functionality in this package also requires the CFinder tool, which can be downloaded from their website.

 ..
 Documentation
 .. =============